 Collagen Injections

-Collagen is the main protein that makes up the connective tissue in animals and is the most abundant protein in mammals, making up about 25% - 35% of the entire body protein content.
 It’s the main component of tendons, bones, ligaments and skin.
 In skin tissue, it’s responsible for strength and elasticity and, with aging, its’ deterioration leads to fine lines and wrinkles.
 It is commonly used in cosmetic surgery, burns surgery and as a food supplement (gelatin).

 Collagen injections are a convenient way to smooth wrinkled skin in order to provide a more youthful appearance with virtually no recovery time needed.
 It is a non-surgical procedure that can be performed during one’s lunch break from work (for example) with no loss from work or daily activities.
-By injecting processed, purified collagen into various facial areas, the patient’s natural collagen is replenished, which helps improve upon various signs of aging.

 Note: Collagen should be injected into your skin only by a trained, experienced health care professional.
 The benefits and risks of collagen injections should be discussed with an expert, prior to making the decision to have collagen injections.

-Types of Collagen Injections:
+Types of Collagen Injections

 There are two types of collagen injections: bovine collagen and human collagen.